 - Established a $250,000 Benevolent Fund to further assist members impacted by COVID-19 with no impact on rates.

-- Tasking management to develop an asset management plan to be more effective in reducing costs and unpleasant surprises with maintenance.
+- Tasked management to develop an asset management plan to be more effective in reducing costs and unpleasant surprises with maintenance.

-- Looking at operational efficiencies and costs to better understand the full and true cost of electrical generation by source, not just fuel costs.
+- Seek operational efficiencies and costs to better understand the full and true cost of electrical generation by source, not just fuel costs.

-- From Cost Matters at GVEA.
-Management recognizes that it’s the members’ money.
-Our new CEO came in March 2020 and made some significant reductions that have carried over into the 2021 budget.
+- Cost Matters at GVEA.
+Board and Management recognizes the trust members must have in their cooperative.
+Our new CEO came in March 2020 and immediately made some significant reductions that have carried over into the 2021 budget.
 It’s the Members Money, not ours.

-- Increasing IT capability and efficiency with special attention to cyber security.
+- Increasing IT capability and efficiency with special attention to cyber security and member access.

-- Reduced budget with COVID with no impact on service.
+- Reduced budget during the pandemic with no impact on service or rates.

 - Expectation of directors is high.